-Such low fees are critical for building a nest egg that’s big enough to last as long as you do.
+Low fees — such as those associated with most index funds — are critical for building a nest egg that’s big enough to last as long as you do.
 As Buffett told CNBC:

-“If returns are going to be 7 or 8 percent, and you’re paying one percent for fees, that makes an enormous difference in how much money you’re going to have in retirement.”
+“If returns are going to be 7 or 8 percent, and you’re paying 1 percent for fees, that makes an enormous difference in how much money you’re going to have in retirement.”

 What’s your take on index funds?
 Share your thoughts or experiences below or on Facebook.

 Retire on your own terms with help from this course

 The Only Retirement Guide You'll Ever Need gives you the knowledge you need to retire on your own terms.
 Sure, you can pay a financial adviser, but this online course gives you total control to create a customized retirement plan around the things that matter to you -- without the fees you can expect from financial firms and advisers.